rstacruz/flatdoc/Versus-2.0.md

 ## Tweet Reclassify By Screenname

-Update document retag sentiment by screenname.
+Update sentiment retag requests by screenname.

 **Endpoint** tweet_reclassify_by_screenname